-Eversource Energy, Eastern MA (Eversource) hereby submits this Vegetation Management Plan (VMP) in compliance with 333 CMR 11.00, Rights of Way Management regulations (Appendix 3).
+Eversource Energy, Western MA (Eversource) hereby submits this Vegetation Management Plan (VMP) in compliance with 333 CMR 11.00, Rights of Way Management regulations (Appendix 3).1

-Eversource Energy, Eastern MA delivers electricity to approximately 1.1 million electric customers in 81 municipalities and has the responsibility to manage vegetation on company electric rights-of-way (ROW) and to ensure the safe and reliable delivery of electric power to its customers.
-Electricity is transmitted over 89 miles of electric transmission ROW, voltages 115kV, 230kV & 345kV and 55 miles of electric distribution ROW, voltages 4kV to 25kV throughout communities within Cape Cod and Martha's Vineyard, Massachusetts (Appendices 1 & 2).
+Eversource Energy, Western MA delivers electricity to approximately 216,000 electric customers in 59 municipalities and has the responsibility to manage vegetation on company electric rights-of-way (ROW) and to ensure the safe and reliable delivery of electric power to its customers.
+Electricity is transmitted over 480 miles of electric transmission ROW, (voltages 115kV, 230kV & 345kV) and 150 miles of electric distribution ROW, (voltages 4kV to 25kV) throughout communities within Western, Massachusetts (Appendices 1 & 2).

 Eversource is responsible for maintaining its ROW free from hazards and encroachments.
-Vegetation can interfere with electric service causing interruptions by growing into the area around the conductors, falling into the conductors or blowing together.
+Vegetation can interfere with electric service by growing into the area around the conductors, falling into the conductors or by blowing into conductors due to wind conditions.
 Vegetation can inhibit access for maintenance and inspection.
-Vegetation that comes in contact with conductors can ignite wildfires.
+Vegetation that meets conductors can ignite wildfires.
 Downed wires can be a safety risk to workers attempting to clear vegetation or others that come upon an incident and are close enough to come in contact with electricity.
-The Eversource vegetation management program provides for the necessary safety, system reliability, access to facilities, regulatory compliance, and security following utility vegetation management industry best management practices (bmp).
+The Eversource vegetation management program provides for the necessary safety, system reliability, access to facilities, regulatory compliance, and security following utility vegetation management industry best management practices (BMP).2

-&lt;sup>1A partial list of the regulations that Eversource must comply with that relate to the activities in this document also include: Chapter 132 B, Pesticide Control Act (Appendix 4); all pertinent clauses in Chapter 85 of the Acts of 2000 (Appendix 8); MESA; MGL c.131, Massachusetts Endangered Species Act and its regulations, 321 CMR 10.00, Massachusetts Endangered Species Regulations; 310 CMR 10.00, Wetlands Protection Regulations; 310 CMR 22.00, Drinking Water regulations; Chapter 216, An Act Relative to the Emergency Service Response of Public Utility Companies; NERC Standard FAC-003-1, Commissioner Order 69, and all applicable Federal Occupational Safety and Health Act, Department of Transportation and Department of Environmental Protection regulations.
+1A partial list of the regulations that Eversource must comply with that relate to the activities in this document also include: Chapter 132 B, Pesticide Control Act (Appendix 4); all pertinent clauses in Chapter 85 of the Acts of 2000 (Appendix 8); MESA; MGL c.131, Massachusetts Endangered Species Act and its regulations, 321 CMR 10.00, Massachusetts Endangered Species Regulations; 310 CMR 10.00, Wetlands Protection Regulations; 310 CMR 22.00, Drinking Water regulations; Chapter 216, An Act Relative to the Emergency Service Response of Public Utility Companies; NERC Standard FAC-003-1, Commissioner Order 69, and all applicable Federal Occupational Safety and Health Act, Department of Transportation and Department of Environmental Protection regulations.

-&lt;sup>2 Miller, R.H.
+2 Miller, R.H.
 2012.
 Best Management Practices: Integrated Vegetation Management.
 Society of Arboriculture, Champaign, IL.
 Galen Guerrero-Murphy, Tim Follensbee II, and Jeff Disorda 2015.
 Best Management Practices (BMPs) for Protection of Threatened and Endangered Species during Integrated Vegetation Management and Operations and Maintenance of Electric Transmission Lines in Vermont.
 Environmental Concerns in Rights-of-Way Management, 11th International Symposium, Halifax, Novia Scotia.

 Eversource's program applies an Integrated Vegetation Management (IVM) approach to controlling vegetation on its rights-of-way.
 IVM uses a combination of maintenance techniques that include mechanical, herbicide and cultural control.
 Herbicide maintenance application techniques are at the lowest effective labeled rate and are timed for maximum effect.
-The IVM based program encourages low growing plant communities that allows for the safe delivery of reliable electric service while minimizing the impact on property owners and supports a more diverse habitat for wildlife that depends upon early successional landscapes.
+The IVM based program encourages low growing plant communities.
+This ensures safe delivery of reliable electric service while minimizing the use and impacts of herbicide.
+It also supports a more diverse habitat for wildlife that depends upon early successional landscapes.